selfrefactor/rambda/README.md

 ### intersection

 It loops throw `listA` and `listB` and returns the intersection of the two according to `R.equals`.
+Unlike Ramda's version, Rambda's `intersection` does not voluntarily change the order of elements.

 ```javascript
 const listA = [ { id : 1 }, { id : 2 }, { id : 3 }, { id : 4 } ]